ThomasMeissnerDS/e2e_ml/README.md

   This comes at the cost of runtime.
 Depending on your data we recommend strong hardware.

 ## Release History
+* 2.2.0
+ - bug fixes
+ - added an experimental feature to optimize training data with synthetic data
 * 2.1.2
  - Improved TFIDF vectorizer performance & non transformer NLP applications
  - Improved POS tagging stability